wisdomenson/wisdomenson/README.md

-- 👋 Hi, I’m @wisdomenson
+- 👋 Hi, I’m Wisdom Menson
-- 👀 I’m interested in web development, trading, coding, business
+- 👀 I’m interested in web development, trading and data analytics.
-- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on remote jobs
+- 💞️ I’m looking to collaborate and work.
 - 📫 How to reach me wisdomenson1@gmail.com

 <!---